 Honor and Honesty

-As we have already discussed, for the Magus honesty — that is, self‑identity, consistency, and responsibility — is the single most important quality that secures the evolutionary direction of his consciousness.
+As we have already discussed, for the Magus honesty— that is, self-identity, consistency, and responsibility — is the key quality that safeguards the evolutionary vector of the current of his mind.

-Namely, for the Magus, honesty as an inner quality and honor as a state are not merely ethical categories but tangible factors that affect his overall success and effectiveness.
+In other words, for the Magus, honesty as an inner quality and honor as a state are not merely ethical categories, but tangible factors that directly affect his success and efficacy.

-We have also discussed that etymologically these terms derive from the sense of “account,” “calculation” — that is, the determination of one’s internal characteristics and adherence to them.
-Accordingly, to be honest is impossible without self-knowledge, the identification of one’s essential qualities.
-Therefore, merely “following” the first inward attractions and impulses that present themselves does not necessarily constitute honor, since those impulses may well have a destructive nature.
+We have also discussed that, etymologically, these terms trace back to meanings such as “accounting” and “enumeration” — that is, the determination of one’s inner qualities and fidelity to them.
+Accordingly, it is impossible to be honest without knowing oneself — without the identification of one’s essential characteristics.
+For this reason, simply “following” the first impulses and urges that arise does not necessarily mean having honor, since those urges may have a destructive nature.

-From this point of view it becomes clear that only a fairly developed mind can be truly honorable, one that knows how to “separate the wheat from the chaff,” and therefore honor is not something present from the outset but something that must be cultivated and won.
+From this point of view, it becomes evident that only a sufficiently developed mind can be truly honest — one capable of “separating the grain from the chaff.”
+Thus, honor is not something given to a being from the beginning, but something that must be cultivated and won.

-Accordingly, it is also clear that if at the initial stages of development the “guiding star” is the quality of conscience (this word means co‑knowledge, is a “shared” knowledge, a feeling that seems to come from “outside,” from higher, as-yet-unknown layers of the mind), then as development proceeds it is replaced by the property of honor, a consciously established reliance on one’s nature.
+Accordingly, it also becomes clear that at the initial stages of development the “guiding star” is the quality of conscience (a word meaning co-knowledge— a “shared” knowing or sensation that seems to arrive “from outside,” from “higher,” still-unknown layers of mind).
+As development proceeds, this is replaced by the property of honor: an already aware and structured reliance upon one’s nature.

-The Magus must understand that his search, his efforts, his struggle are in any case not limited to himself.
-By identifying his nature and aligning the current flow of his consciousness with its essential characteristics, the Magus brings about both micro‑ and macrocosmic action, contributing to the harmonization of the mind.
-The more honest the Magus is with himself, the more clearly he perceives his characteristics and follows them, the more responsible and impeccable he is, the greater his contribution to the overall “purification” of the cosmos, and it is for this reason that people so often repeat that the perfecting of the world must begin by perfecting the self.
+The Magus must understand that his search, his effort, his struggle are never limited to himself alone.
+By identifying his nature — by bringing the current of his mind into correspondence with its essential characteristics — the Magus performs both a microcosmic and a macrocosmic act, contributing to the harmonization of mind as such.
+The more honest the Magus is with himself, the more clearly he sees his characteristics and follows them, the more responsible and impeccable he becomes, the greater his contribution to the overall “purification” of the cosmos.
+For this reason, it is so often repeated that the perfection of the world must begin with the perfection of oneself.

 This can be seen as the interaction of three forces: Devotion + Service = Honor.
 In this sense, the quality of honesty, as realized devotion to the principle of “telling the truth” will be a special case of the principle of interaction.